tildecoin/rtcoin/README.md

 * `libsqlcipher-dev`

-If you have a cool idea for how something should be implemented, go for it!
 Soon I'll have a roadmap document outlining, in detail, the things that need to be done.
-I know from the outside the development direction is kind of opaque.
-I'm still figuring a couple of things out myself.
-I'm building the scaffolding right now, and will make things more  robust as I go along.
+I'm still figuring a couple of things out myself based on what's required by the RFC.
+Until I have the development plan up, what's currently up should just be considered a kind of prototype implementation.
+I'll need to spend some time refactoring what I have after I finish the development plan, too.
+It's fairly messy right now. ¯\\\_(ツ)\_/¯

+`PLAN.md` coming soon to a repository near you!

 `rtcoin` uses a client-server architecture, per the RFC.